Figure 1: Body parts being loaded onto a relief train after the accident in central Russia.

-Boys and girls from Siberia were contemplating swimming in the Black Sea as the train rattled through the hot, Russian summer night; strangers on another train, heading East, were seeking an inland summer vacation.
+Boys and girls from Siberia were contemplating swimming in the Black Sea as the train rattled through the hot, Russian summer night, heading West; strangers on another train, heading East, were seeking an inland summer vacation.
 Little did they know that most would share the same destiny; some the same hospital ward.

 Hot, sweating and tired, many children were probably already asleep, their head on their mother’s lap.
 All were dressed in typical summer attire; shorts and tee shirts for most; some of the girls were in skirts, some of the boy’s and babies were bare-chested.
 How were they to know that even a thin covering of cotton would decrease the devastation caused by the flames that were about to engulf them.
 Sadly, for most, the clothes they wore made no difference; the explosion of the arbiter of the outcome of their skin, and their fate.